Isolo: Rules for women

 At game setup, two seeds are placed in each pit.

 At her turn, the player takes the seeds from any of her pits holding two or more seeds, and sows them counterclockwise in her two rows.
 If the last seed falls in an empty pit, the turn is over.
 If the last seeds falls in a non empty pit of the inner row, and there are any seeds in the opponent's player's pits in the same column, those seeds are captured.
 The capturing player will then sow these captured seeds starting from the pit where the capturing seed was dropped.
 If the last seed is dropped in a non empty pit but a capture is not possible, then relay-sowing applies.

 The first player that cannot move (as her pits are empty or only hold one seed each) loses the game.

 Rules for boys

 The rules for boys are much like those for women.
-Game setup is different, and is as depicted in this table:
+Game setup is different, with 17 seeds in the corner pits: